andreivisan/arc2cracked/2.C/c_programming.md

 In the case the block is not the last one in the linked list, we simply set the is_free field of its header.
 This is the field checked by get_free_block() before actually calling sbrk() on a malloc().

+### calloc()

+The calloc(num, nsize) function allocates memory for an array of num elements of nsize bytes each and returns a pointer to the allocated memory.
+Additionally, the memory is all set to zeroes.